Pylons/pyramid_blogr/docs/index.rst

 Welcome to pyramid_blogr's documentation!
 =========================================

-Pyramid_blogr is fairly close reimplementation of Flaskr application - tutorial app for Flask Web Framework.
+Pyramid_blogr is inspired by Flaskr tutorial app for Flask Web Framework.

+It will showcase some basic concepts of Pyramid Web Framework.

 Contents: